From Data to Action

-Our systems continuously monitor over 60 organizations and data sources worldwide, so you don’t have to.
-This provides fast, reliable, and easy-to-understand access to the latest climate indicators — without digging through thousands of scientific papers and raw data yourself, or relying on the often limited coverage in the media.
+Our systems continuously monitor over 60 organizations and data sources worldwide.
+We provide fast, reliable, and easy-to-understand climate indicators, so you don't have to dig through hundreds of scientific papers and raw data, or rely on the often limited coverage in the media.

-Take action — learn, share, and demand the changes needed to cut emissions and secure a livable future.
+Take action by learning, sharing, demanding, and working for the changes needed to cut human-induced greenhouse gas emissions and secure a livable future.

 Progress of human-induced and observed global warming, greenhouse gas emissions, the remaining carbon budget, and sea levels.
 IPCC AR6 consistent, annualy updated.